Shopify/polaris/polaris.shopify.com/content/design/icons/using-icons.md

           <Do>
             ![](/images/design/icons/icons-using-5@2x.png)

-            Use icons consistently once a meaning is assigned to them.
+            Use icons to identify common objects, to improve the overall clarity of the interface.

           </Do>
         </Grid.Cell>